llNorthPolell/journal-app/README.md

 # journal-app
-Journal app built using React and Firebase.
-I am currently working on a backend (coded in Java with Spring Boot, see "server" branch) to replace Firebase.
-App can be accessed via https://journal-app-75df1.firebaseapp.com.
+Journal app built using React and hosted on Firebase.
+Prototype of the app can be accessed via https://journal-app-75df1.firebaseapp.com.

+Due to the limitations of Firebase, a Spring Boot backend is currently in development, and progress is stored in the monolith-server branch.
+Once the goal tracking/achievement system is completed, planning to host it on a free backend hosting service like Render.com.